Slfishy/reading-notes-102/Reading-03.md

 1. Modified, meaning the file has been changed or edited but not committed.
 2. Staged, which means the file is flagged as ready to be committed.
 3. Committed.
-This means the file is stored in local database.
+This means the file is stored in a local database.